 1 Goal Name Homeowner Rehabilitation Goal Description The City will use \$100,000 from the Urgent Repair Program to assist very-low and low-income households with special needs in addressing housing conditions which pose imminent threats to their life and/or safety or to provide accessibility modification and other repairs necessary to prevent displacement.
+The city will use \$50,000 of prior year CDBG to address additional urgent repair needs at these properties, or additional homes, if possible.
 These funds will be used with the awarded funds from the Urgent Repair Program provided by North Carolina Housing Finance Agency.
-This activity is design to assist low-to-moderate-income (LMI) households, as defined by HUD, with rehabilitating existing housing structure.
+This activity is designed to assist low-to-moderate-income (LMI) households, as defined by HUD, with rehabilitating existing housing structure.
 Assistance will be provided in the form of loans with zero percent deferred loans provided to eligible extremely low, and very low, income households (<30% to 50% of AMI); zero percent payable loans provided to eligible low-income households (51% to 80% of AMI); and two percent payable loans provided to eligible moderate-income households (81% to 95% of AMI).
 Rehabilitation of the City's aging housing stock is geared towards ensuring the continued livability and viability of Goldsboro's limited affordable housing units.
 Consequently, all housing rehabilitation activities are performed in conjunction with the hazardous material activity; which focus on lead-based paint and asbestos abatement.
 Activity costs incurred may include, but are not limited to, roof repair/replacement; electrical and plumbing repairs; handicapped modifications; interior and exterior structural repairs; heating and cooling systems replacements; and all minimum housing code violations.
-In addition, to funds from the Essential Single-Family Rehabilitation Loan Pool -Disaster Recovery ("ESFRLP-DR").
-This program provides Members with funds via a "loan pool" to assist with the rehabilitation of owner-occupied homes damaged by Hurricane Matthew, Tropical Storms Julia and Hermine.
-The funds provided by NCHFA come from the North Carolina Housing Trust Fund.
-The City of Goldsboro was approved to assist with thirteen (13) homes impacted by Hurricane Matthew.
-The initial set-aside was \$150,000 for at least three houses (up to \$40,000 per house for repairs and \$10,000 per home for City admin. cost) for which we have received.
-The City will be funded an additional \$150,000 with each request of three (3) homes to NCHFA when the submission of reimbursement is completed.
-The additional \$130,000 (\$10,000 x 13 approved homes) will be used to improve low-to-moderate income households' quality of life through vital housing and community development activities (direct and indirect costs).
+4 Goal Name Homebuyer Assistance Goal Description Homebuyer Assistance Sixty thousand dollars (\$60,000) will be used to provide at least three eligible low -mod income individuals or families with down payment assistance to purchase replacement housing.
+This assistance will not exceed \$20,000 per homebuyer.
+5 Goal Name Public Facilities & Improvements Goal Description Public Facilities & Improvements One hundred and fifty thousand dollars (\$150,000) CDBG funds has been allocated to be utilized towards the debt service of the WA Foster Center.
+The WA Foster Recreational Center is located within a low/mod census area (Census Tract 15; Block Group 2).
+Fifty thousand dollars (\$50,000) has been allocated for the development of a universally accessible playground for special needs children in an existing City park.